maghov/IS-213/README.md

 #### Issues

-The current [Issues](https://github.com/maghov/IS-213/issues)can be accessed on our issues github tab.
+The current can be accessed on our issues github tab or by clicking on [This!](https://github.com/maghov/IS-213/issues) link.
 It consists of features that we wish to implement, and features that are implemented but are not working as desired.

 ## Built With